 Boards frequently get drawn into conflicts among staff or volunteers.
-Staff conflicts, and conflicts between a staff member and the executive director, are not uncommon and boards should not be automatically regard them as an indication of a deficiency in the executive director's management skills.
+Staff conflicts, and conflicts between a staff member and the executive director, are not uncommon.
+Sometimes a person or a small group with a grievance will choose to do an "end run" around the executive director and appeal directly to the board.